 BRIO collaborated with the in-house team at NSM to develop the appropriate API calls to send data directly to their existing lead management system.
-With this updated process, those leads can now follow the standard sales process, and the internal team can manage and maintain the data.
+With this updated process, leads can follow standard sales processes, while the internal team manages and maintains the data.
 This allows NSM to bypass the former manual process, saving agents’ time while also securing more completed deals.

 BRIO developed a native iOS iPad app which moves potential leads through a series of self-service questions to collect data to inform the follow-up insurance quote.
-Alternatively, agents can walk the client through the questions (there is an agent mode and a client mode), allowing agents to create a stronger relationship with potential clients during this “first-touch” interaction.
+Alternatively, agents can walk the client through the questions (there is an agent and client mode), allowing agents to create stronger relationships with potential clients during this “first-touch” interaction.

 To develop the app to run on iOS, BRIO used Xamarin—a free, cross-platform, and open-source system for building mobile apps.
 The local NSM database was on SQLite, which BRIO built into Xamarin.
 The NSM development team set-up APIs on Azure to collect the data and insert it into the SQL database.
-BRIO posted to the API via HTTPS.
-The data is encrypted with TLS 1.2.
+BRIO posted to the API via HTTPS, encrypting this data with TLS 1.2.